oils-for-unix/oils/doc/oil-help.md

 #### setvar

-Like shell's `x=1`, `setvar x = 1` either:
+At the top-level, setvar creates or mutates a variable.

-- Mutates an existing variable (e.g. declared with `var`)
+Inside a proc, it mutates a local variable declared with var.
-- Creates a new **global** variable.

-It's meant for interactive use and to easily convert existing shell scripts.

-New Oil programs should use `set`, `setglobal`, or `setref` instead of `setvar`.

 #### setglobal

-Mutates a global variable.
-If it doesn't exist, the shell exits with a fatal error.
+Creates or mutates a global variable.

 #### setref

 Mutates a variable through a named reference.
-TODO: Show an example.

-#### setlocal

-Mutates an existing variable in the current scope.
-If it doesn't exist, the shell exits with a fatal error.

-`set` is an alias for `setlocal` in the Oil language.
-Requires `shopt -s parse_set`, because otherwise, it would conflict with the `set` builtin.
-Use `builtin set -- 1 2 3` to get the builtin, or `shopt -o` to change options.
+See examples in doc/variables.md.

 <h2 id="word">Word Language</h2>